silentknight06/dev-tinder-UI/README.md

-# Dev Tinder - Frontend
+# Dev Tinder - UI

 The frontend for Dev Tinder is a social networking platform specifically for developers.
 It provides a user-friendly interface for developers to create profiles, browse others, and connect.